qrslrhko/OpenG-GLSL-Xcode/index.md

     }
   ```

 - In vertex and fragment shader, we have to declare our version of OepnGL by adding `#version 410 core` in the beginning of file.
-Here I    use OpenGL 4.1, I type `#version 410 core`.<br />
+Here I    use OpenGL 4.1, I type `#version 410 core`.
+Check your version in this [Link](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).<br />
   This is my fragment shader.
 In new version of OpenGL, `gl_fragcolor` is deprecated.
 We output the `color` instead of `gl_fragcolor`.<br />

   ```glsl